Frequently Asked Questions

 Please contact firstname.lastname@example.org if your order has been cancelled, but you still wish to pay in order for your application or renewal to be initiated.

-Identification and registering of your payment usually take 1-2 banking days.
+If you have chosen to pay via bank transfer, identification and registering of your payment usually take 1-2 banking days.
 If you have paid today, we will most likely register your payment within 2 working days.

 Status 'awaiting payment' means, that we have not registered your payment yet.
 If you do not use the correct order confirmation reference number when submitting your payment, we cannot match your payment.

 UKLEI accepts local payments in the United Kingdom (GBP).
 We also accept international payment by SWIFT or SEPA payment in USD and EUR.
-All relevant payment instructions are shown on the order confirmation.

 UKLEI cannot accept credit risk for issuing or renewal of an LEI.
 The complete process includes the following steps: